Get an EEC Professional Certification

 • Upload your completed Verification of Work Experience Form

-• Upload any additional documents, as needed
+• Upload additional documents, as needed

 Once you submit your application, you'll get a confirmation email from EEC with a record of your submission.

-Submitted applications take 4 months to process.
+Submitted applications take up to 4 weeks to process.

 Contact